 -

 Display case, Louis XV style.
-Polychrome and gilded wood, textiles, and glass.
+Polychrome and gilded wood, textiles, glass.
 Late 19th century.
-Glass-fronted display case made of carved, polychrome, and gilded wood, decorated with reliefs of plant and architectural elements and scrolled legs.
-Inside, it features three shelves with Rococo souvenir brackets and two small shelves above.
-It follows French models common in the 19th century.
+A glass-fronted display cabinet made of carved, polychrome, and gilded wood, decorated with reliefs of plant and architectural elements, and legs with scrolls.
+Inside, it features three shelves with Rococo-style brackets and two small shelves at the top.
+It follows French designs common in the 19th century.

 · Size: 85x25x197 cms.